 So the “moral” of the story here is (if you haven’t already figured it out), don’t be afraid to reinvent yourself.
 Find another WHY, and get out there!

-For tips on keeping your training fresh, check out Coach Zack’s 30-Day beginners plan, which will help kick-start your program after a hiatus or simply tackle the off-season with a strategy.
+For tips on keeping your training fresh, check out our YouTube page, which will help kick-start your program after a hiatus or tackle your running with a strategy.